jpulse-net/jpulse-framework/docs/dev/work-items.md

 - use global.CommonUtils.sendError in config, log, user, view controllers with i18n

-2. it would be useful to have an exclude directory directive
+- markdown controller: it would be useful to have an exclude directory directive
   - for example, dev/working could be excluded.
   - directive could be added to the docs? in what form?
   - Several options for excluding directories:
     - Option A: .jpulse-ignore file in docs root (like .gitignore)
     - Option B: _config.json in docs root with exclude patterns
     - Option C: Special comment in markdown files: <!-- jpulse:exclude -->
     - Option D: Directory naming convention: prefix with _ (e.g., _working/)

-4. sidebar hidden in mobile
-- only main content shown
-- this is a nice to have fix (but see #5 below)

-6. it would be useful to have anchor links.
+- markdown view: it would be useful to have anchor links.
   - for example, each heading would have an paragraph symbol appear on the left of heading on hover
   - when clicking on the symbol, copy the anchor link to the clipboard
   - send the deep link with anchor by email
   - for example, http://localhost:8080/jpulse/front-end-development#css-integration would be an anchor to the heading named "CSS Integration"
   - this looks like more work, possibly another work item